 In the past I have worked as a visiting researcher for ENAC University in southern France and continue to collaborate with many researchers from all over the world, including the Netherlands, France, United Kingdom, USA, Brazil and Germany.

-Scroll down to read testimonials given by my clients.
+Scroll down to read testimonials given by people that I've worked with and students that I've taught.

 'Thank you for your awesome illustration works.
 The visual presentation enabled to powerfully deliver our idea in the article.
 It made the article more vibrant aspect.'